-The answer may surprise you and that’s simply because things are done differently here at The Wife Hates Sports.
+The answer may surprise you.
+That’s simply because things are done (and calculated) differently here at The Wife Hates Sports.

 It has been over a week since Johnson made NASCAR history, clinching his SEVENTH premier series title and joining Dale Earnhardt and Richard Petty in the history books.
 The powers that be in the NASCAR world are likely still reveling in this incredible storyline – and you don’t need to look any further than its official Instagram feed to know that to be true.

 So, as the racing world simmers down into the 2016 offseason, it’ll soon be time to reflect and predict what is to come next year.

 But before doing so, let’s look back on a season that featured a number of incredible performances from a number of drivers, from the aforementioned Johnson, to others including Kevin Harvick, Joey Logano, Brad Keselowski, Kyle Busch and more.

 The season also witnessed a concerning injury to a concussed Dale Earnhardt Jr., a brief return from Jeff Gordon and the end of a career for Tony Stewart.

 All in all, it was a big – no, make that unforgettable – season from NASCAR, and one that was chock-full of storylines.

 Where did everyone land following the final race of the season at Homestead?

 Many premier websites have Jimmie Johnson finished on top of their respective NASCAR Power Rankings and understandably so, when following an arbitrary ranking system.